 Whether or not my book is respectful, however, has little to do with the real issue here.
 For, although the extremists lost in court, they have apparently won where it really counts — in the UK’s book stores.

-rights to Beaufort Books, my US publishing house whose publisher and small staff have supported my book unwaveringly, despite hate mail, lawsuit threats, and Anjem Choudary’s own assertion that not only I, but my publishers, might deserve to die.
+publication rights to Beaufort Books, my US publishing house whose publisher and small staff have supported my book unwaveringly, despite hate mail, lawsuit threats, and Anjem Choudary’s own assertion that not only I, but my publishers, might

 The muslim arsonists who tried to burn down the house of the publisher of The Jewel of Medina have each been sentenced to 4 years, 6 months in jail.

 Sentencing Ali Beheshti and two accomplices, Mrs Justice Rafferty told them: If you choose to live in this country, you live by its rules.
 There is no such thing as "a la carte citizenship" and, in your case, there is no such thing

 as "a la carte obedience" to the law.

 Beheshti, a follower of hate cleric Abu Hamza, poured diesel through the letterbox of Martin Rynja's £2.5million house and set it alight to punish him for agreeing to release The Jewel of Medina , a fictional account of the

 Prophet's child bride.

 Last September, with accomplices Abrar Mirza and Abbas Taj he attacked the five-storey home and office of Rynja in Islington, North London.
 A small fire began but nobody was hurt because police and fire crews arrived in time to smash down the

 Fearing extremists reacting violently to the publication of books deemed to be offensive to Islam, many publishers have thought twice about what they release about the religion.
 Author of The Young Atheist's Handbook Alom Shaha says